Essential Spring Property Maintenance Tips

 If you know your standards are low, accept that you will need to step up.
 Make sure no one does the lion’s share, even if someone wants to.

-It might sound boring, but a cleaning rota really does work, and takes away unnecessary stress and hassle.
-If apps are your thing then look into Spotless or Tody.
-If the household can take the approach of cleaning up your own mess, then weekly or monthly cleaning sessions could be enough.
-If not, a ‘little and often’ approach might be needed.
+It might sound boring, but a cleaning rota really does work and takes away unnecessary stress and hassle.
+Are apps your thing?
+Then look into Spotless or Tody.
+A household that takes the approach of cleaning up your own mess, then weekly or monthly cleaning sessions could be enough.
+Or, a ‘little and often’ approach might be needed.
 An alternative tactic is for everyone to have a designated area that they keep clean, but it can be hard to make this fair.

 If it really becomes a problem, consider hiring a cleaner.
-Costs vary between £8-£12 an hour, which might be well spent when split between all housemates.
+Costs vary between £8-£12 an hour, which might be well spent when splitting between all housemates.

 As with cleaning, people have different approaches, with some needing to wash up instantly and others happy to let things fester until the next day or beyond.

 If you make a house agreement to wash up your own things not long after using them, not only does it avoid arguments but can avoid flies and other unwelcome guests.